Techcrafter/Plymouth-Creator/README.md

 When you're done, you can apply it on your own computer, or you can share it with the community.

 ## Dependencies:
-- python-2
+- python-3
-- python-gi
+- PyGobject
-- python-tkinter
+- tkinter
     + `apt-get install python-tk`
     + `pip install tk`
 - ffmpeg